 - pyarmor is the main command to do everything.
-See Man Page. - pyarmor-7 is used to call old commands, it equals bug fixed Pyarmor 7.x pyarmor is same as the following command:
+See Man Page. - pyarmor-7 is used to call old commands, it equals bug fixed Pyarmor 7.x - pyarmor-auth used by Group License to support unlimited docker containers pyarmor is same as the following command: